 zlib).
 More recently, a few new algorithms started to crop up: Brotli, LZ4, and Snappy.
 Those were attacking the compression problem from new angles, and I ended up using LZ4 a lot of compression of data sets as it is incredibly easy to add, but they all remained fairly niche.

 Fast forward a few years and a new contender entered the ring: Zstd.
 Zstd provided a great blend of compression quality and performance, being as good as standard ZIP at much higher speed, or being dramatically faster at slightly lower compression ratios.
-Especially in the age of NVMe drives which ca read at GiB/s rates, you really don’t want a compression algorithm which can’t decompress at that speed.
-Additionally, it’s scalable: You can compress much further than standard ZIP files at the same compression speed, or compress much faster at the same ratio.
+Especially in the age of NVMe drives which can read at GiB/s rates, you really don’t want a compression algorithm which can’t decompress at that speed.
+Additionally, it’s scalable: It can go extremely fast at reduced compression, or achieve very high compression rates at significantly higher cost.

 For me, Zstd replaced most uses of LZ4 and

 zlib by now.
 I compress data sets using Zstd as it’s much faster and has no downsides, by being a better algorithm.
 I also use it for backups and other long-term archival storage as it doesn’t seem to go away anytime soon.
 The next frontier here will be hopefully a replacement for ZIP (the package format!) as that one hasn’t aged very well, but it still ubiquitous and often times the only supported built-in format.
 I’m optimistic though – there’s a good reason to develop a new on-disk format now (if only to support the latest advances in compression) and I wouldn’t be surprised if we’ll see a ZIP replacement in the coming years.
 Till then, I’ll continue to use Zstd where I already can!